-You've probaly heard the term "beyond a reasonable doubt" on TV or Law and Order a hudnred times, but you probably didn't know that the Georgia Supreme Court says that it's the equivalent of "to a moral and reasonable certainty."
-Wow, that means the jury has to be reasonably certain you did it.
+You've probaly heard a criminal lawyer use the term "beyond a reasonable doubt" on TV or Law and Order a hundred times, but you probably didn't know that the Georgia Supreme Court says that it's equivalent "to a moral and reasonable certainty."
+Wow, that means the jury has to be reasonably certain you committed the crime.
 Nowadays, with hackers, photoshop, fake news, abusive police, and catfish profiles... it's hard to be certain of anything in life.
 Jurors today are connected to the world.
-They're smarter than ever and they don't trust the government lawyers any more than they trust the politicians or the news media.
+They're smarter than ever and they don't trust the government any more than they trust the politicians or the news media.

 What do I do after I've been arrested?

 Protect yourself!
-Get a lawyer who knows her stuff.
+Get a defense lawyer who knows her stuff.
 Ignore the police when they want to "help you."
 It is LEGAL for them to lie to you.
 You must assert and protect your right to be silent.
 Actually, being silent is really not enough.
 Did you know that if you just sit there and say nothing then the police can keep questioning you ALL DAY LONG.
 The US Supreme Court says that you cannot be passive with your right to remain silent.
-You must stand up for yourself and assert your right.
+You must stand up for yourself and assert your right to a defense lawyer.

 Drug Crimes — At Daniels & Taylor, P.C., we represent clients charged with drug possession and manufacturing.
 Many have found themselves facing criminal charges because of an addiction.
 We get to the source of the problem and find the best resolution for you.
 Some judges would rather see you get treatment than go to jail.
 Other judges like to give boot-camp, probation and/or community service to let you straighten out your act.